marygracemoesta/R-User-Guide/Developing_on_Databricks/RStudio_integrations.md

  ___

 #### Hosted RStudio Server
-The simplest way to get up and running with RStudio on Databricks is to install the open source version of Rstudio Server on the driver node of a cluster.
+The simplest way to use RStudio with Databricks is to install the open source version of Rstudio Server on the driver node of a cluster, as illustrated below.

 <img src="https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/images/rstudioServerarchitecture.png?" raw = true>

 This is achieved by attaching the [RStudio Server installation script](https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/Customizing.md#rstudio-server-installation) to your cluster.
-Full details for setting up hosted Rstudio Server can be found in the official docs [here](https://docs.databricks.com/spark/latest/sparkr/rstudio.html#get-started-with-rstudio-server-open-source). **Note:** If you have a license for RStudio Server Pro you can [set that up](https://docs.databricks.com/spark/latest/sparkr/rstudio.html#install-rstudio-server-pro) as well.
+Full details for setting up hosted Rstudio Server can be found in the official docs [here](https://docs.databricks.com/spark/latest/sparkr/rstudio.html#get-started-with-rstudio-server-open-source).
+If you have a license for RStudio Server Pro you can [set that up](https://docs.databricks.com/spark/latest/sparkr/rstudio.html#install-rstudio-server-pro) as well.

 After the init script has been installed on the cluster, login information can be found in the `Apps` tab of the cluster UI:

 <img src ="https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/images/Rstudio_integration.png?" height = 300 width = 2000>

 The hosted RStudio experience should feel nearly identical to your desktop experience.
-In fact, you can also customize the environment further by supplying an additional init script to [modify the `Rprofile.site` file](https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/Customizing.md#modifying-rprofile-in-rstudio).
+In fact, you can also customize the environment further by supplying an additional init script to [modify `Rprofile.site`](https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/Customizing.md#modifying-rprofile-in-rstudio).
 One major limitation is the inability to host Shiny Apps today, though this is on the roadmap for 2020.

 ##### Accessing Spark